How Qualcomm drives collaboration between MediaTek and Intel?

 MediaTek is the only one left.

 5G changes how companies compete and cooperate.
-Intel and Microsoft’s “Wintel” partnership also changes.
+Intel and Microsoft’s “Wintel” partnership is also changing.
 For example, Microsoft’s new Surface product for the first time broke the “Wintel” partnership -- It brought AMD and Qualcomm inside as Intel’s replacement.

 Through partnering with Intel, MediaTek finds its way to get into PC market in good timing.
 It doesn’t mean that MediaTek will have the last laugh, but this is definitely a good start.